Ila Mae Clark

 Batterson said he remembers the date well.
 High temperatures reached 86 degrees that Wednesday, and Batterson had been on his way to execute a search warrant in a drug bust.
 He was diverted by a call, he told the Times-Republican, after another officer requested assistance at 116 Iowa Avenue West.
 There, Batterson went inside and found the elderly woman beaten to death.

 A Fareway receipt found in Clark’s purse placed her at the store at 5:21 p.m. on Aug.
 28, so police knew she’d been alive at least 24 hours before her body was discovered.
-Given the amount of traffic in the area, officials believe Clark was murdered some time after dark that same evening, or before sunrise the next day.

 The Marshalltown home where Ila Mae Clark was found beaten to death.

 Although he’s committed all the case’s facts to memory, the assistant chief is reluctant to divulge any key details lest the value of the little evidence collected be damaged.
 Nor will he reveal what kind of object police believe was used to beat Clark.
-Batterson said crime scene details indicated that at least two individuals were in Clark’s home, and that a third party may have waited outside in a getaway car.

 A feisty woman less than one week away from her 74th birthday, Clark had planned to celebrate the day by attending a casino with a friend.